apache/qpid-proton/proton-c/bindings/python/docs/tutorial.rst

 option.
 The options argument can take a single object or a list.
-Another option that is sometimes of interest when using a broker is the ability to 'browse' the messages on a queue, rather than consumig them.
+Another option that is sometimes of interest when using a broker is the ability to 'browse' the messages on a queue, rather than consuming them.
 This is done in AMQP by specifying a distribution mode of 'copy' (instead of 'move' which is the expected default for queues).
 An example of that is shown next: